KazaiMazai/SwiftletModel/README.md

 - To One & To Many
 - Optional & Required

-They are represented by the following propery wrappers:
+They are represented by the following property wrappers:
 - `@BelongsTo`
 - `@HasOne`
 - `@HasMany`